ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 ### Extend specification

-The one thing I should be interested the most in this example is the current contents of a fridge.You can customize the generated OAS to any extend you like by using [Hooks](https://pkg.go.dev/github.com/masseelch/elk#Hook).
+The one thing I should be interested the most in this example is the current contents of a fridge.
+You can customize the generated OAS to any extend you like by using [Hooks](https://pkg.go.dev/github.com/masseelch/elk#Hook).
 However, this would exceed the scope of this post.
 An example of how to add an endpoint `fridges/{id}/contents` to the generated OAS file can be found [here](https://github.com/masseelch/elk/tree/master/internal/fridge/ent/entc.go).